U.S. Weekly Jobless Claims Unexpectedly Fall to 1.19 Million, Lowest Level of Coronavirus Pandemic

 “Using 2019 wage and unemployment data, an upper–bound estimate of 92.8 million workers (or 63 percent of the workforce) typically make below the maximum weekly unemployment benefits under the CARES Act,” Soto wrote.

-President Trump has said he favors keeping the $600 enhancement in place, as have many Democrats.
+President Trump has said he favors keeping at least some of the enhancement in place.
+Many Democrats want to restore the enhancement at the $600 level.

+The federal government has also been discouraging layoffs at small businesses by offering Paycheck Protection loans that can be forgiven if employers avoid layoffs.
+But the period covered by those loans has mostly run out and businesses are not permitted to apply for a second round of funding.
+With many businesses operating at diminished capacity and much lower sales, it is likely that they will begin to layoff workers in the weeks ahead unless the program is expanded.

 In addition to claims for regular unemployment benefits, the government now offers two new forms of unemployment benefits to business owners, self-employed, gig-workers, and independent contractors who would not ordinarily qualify for unemployment benefits.